 19 Years at Camanche Hills!

-Some new students and some repeats but it seems like the problems are the same.
+We had some new students and some repeats, but it seems like the problems are the same.

-Had some great ah-ha’s on how the OSP System really does work if you will do the at-home drills of the Flashlight and 3-bullet drills.
-It sure helps to know what the picture is and the more vivid your picture is the easier it is for the brain to know what you are asking it to make happen.
+We had some great “a-ha’s” on how the OSP system really does work if you will do the at-home drills of the flashlight and three-bullet drills.
+It sure helps to know what the picture is.
+And the more vivid your picture, the easier it is for the brain to know what you are asking it to make happen.

 It was another great weekend of making students improve in their shooting and their lives.